 Harrison Ford admits fault for recent plane error: 'I f***ed up'

-The legendary Harrison Ford isn’t much for interviews, but recently he chatted with GQ about his upcoming Blade Runner remake, Blade Runner 2049, and his recent aviation issues.
+The legendary Harrison Ford isn’t much for interviews, but recently he chatted with GQ about his upcoming Blade Runner sequel, Blade Runner 2049, and his recent aviation issues.

 The longtime pilot has been the subject of headlines because of two recent flying incidents.
 The first occurred in March 2015, when Ford’s plane lost all power shortly after he took off from Santa Monica Airport, in Southern California.
 This led to a crash landing at a nearby golf course that left Ford with a head laceration, fractured pelvis, and shattered vertebra.
 The investigation into this crash absolved him of any blame — it was a faulty carburetor, nearly impossible to detect in routine maintenance.